Connect with us

 The Ordinary Products You Can & Cannot Mix.

-You can find all the The Ordinary Products You Can & Cannot Mix on this chart.
-Remember, you can use them in alternate routines, AM/PM or on different days.
-This is just a guide, and it is recommended to always refer to the official The Ordinary website, as conflicts are regularly updated.
+This chart lists all The Ordinary Products You Can and Cannot Mix.
+Remember, you can use them in alternate routines, AM/PM, or on different days.
+This is just a guide, and it is recommended that you always refer to the official The Ordinary website, as conflicts are regularly updated.
+The new products, including Retinal 0.2%, Balance & Clarifying Serum and Milky Toner, have all been added to the products you can and cannot mix pdf.

 This page is regularly updated.
-Therefore, please link to it rather than screenshot it when sharing.
-Always read the instructions before using and patch test products.
+Therefore, when sharing, please link to it rather than screenshot it.
+Always read the instructions before using them and patch-test products.

 FAQS about The Ordinary Products You Should & Shouldn’t Mix